 Topsail Island (pronounced Topsul”) is one of the best-kept secrets among East Coast beaches.
 Located along North Carolina’s southern outerbanks, Topsail Island is a 26 mile long barrier island of spacious sandy beaches and tranquil maritime forests.
 It’s hard to discover such a place today as friendly and casual, with such pristine sand and surf, water sports, recreation, fine dining and shopping adventures.
 This is Topsail Island located midway between Wilmington, to the south and Jacksonville, to the north.

 The island consists of three towns, North Topsail Beach, Surf City, and Topsail Beach.
 The two mainland towns of Sneads Ferry and Holly Ridge complete the section known as the Greater Topsail Area.
-Two bridges allow access to the island, a landmark swing bridge on NC Route 50 to Surf City, or by NC Route 210 over a high-rise bridge nearer to North Topsail Beach.
+Two bridges allow access to the island, a new high rise bridge with a pedestrian walkway on NC Route 50 to Surf City, or by NC Route 210 over a high-rise bridge nearer to North Topsail Beach.

 The Topsail area is steeped in maritime and military history.
 Visitors can retrace Blackbeard the Pirate’s travels in the local waters during the 1700s.
 According to local legend, pirates used to lay in wait for unwary merchant ships by hiding behind the island.
 As the freighters became wise to this ploy, they began to watch for the tops of the pirate’s sails showing over the dunes.
 Out of the legend comes one of many tales on how Topsail was named.
 Today, many visitors bring metal detectors, snorkel and scuba gear to explore the inlets and beaches in search of pirate treasures.